-Are you a new resident in the Amsterdam Area?
-Welcome!
-Sign up for our newsletter, and each month we’ll keep you in the know with a handpicked selection of helpful articles, invitations to events, opportunities to meet other internationals and tips for making Amsterdam your new home.
+New residents in the Amsterdam Area are welcome to Sign up for our newsletter.
+Each month we prepare a handpicked selection of helpful articles, event invitations, opportunities to meet other internationals and tips for making Amsterdam a new home.

 - A guide to events and activities in English

 - Invitations to free info sessions and workshops

 - News updates affecting international residents